akauppi/GroundLevel-firebase-es/README.md

 This hopefully makes the app not only easy, but interesting as well.

-But let's cut the chace and get started! 😀
+But let's cut the chase and get started! 😀

 >Note: Many of the features are still pending (the sample itself has become the *last* thing to finish!).
 Don't let that discourage yourself - head further and see whether dragons lie there! <font size="+5">🐉</font>
+-->

 ## Firebase